hgeorge82/Engineering_4_Notebook/README.md

 ### Code
 https://github.com/hgeorge82/Engineering_4_Notebook/blob/main/raspberry-pi/Servo.py
 ### Reflection
 The challenging part of this assignment was adding even more wires.
 I hate wiring things up especially when there's a potential risk of short circuiting something.
+To get this assignment to work I had to
 &nbsp;

 ### Test Link